 About J-Han Ho

-J-Han Ho was the Group Chief Investment Officer of an ASX listed company that operated internationally.
-He has extensive experience in the real estate industry and is currently undertaking a PhD thesis that focuses on housing purchase decisions based on financial methodologies, econometric analysis and forecasting methods.
-He aims to use the findings from his PhD to provide housing policy recommendations to government, investment modelling for large-scale developments and decision-making models for Australian housing markets.
+J-Han Ho has extensive experience in the real estate industry and is currently undertaking a PhD thesis that focuses on housing purchase decisions based on financial methodologies, econometric analysis and forecasting methods.
+His areas of interest are in investment and development feasibility, housing, economic analysis and general analysis of the property industry.